GarrettJudd/FFIEC/IaaS WebApp/Azure Security and Compliance Blueprint - FFIEC IaaS WebApp Overview.md

 This Azure Security and Compliance Blueprint deploys a reference architecture for an IaaS web application with a SQL Server backend.
 The architecture includes a web tier, data tier, Active Directory infrastructure, Application Gateway, and Load Balancer.
 Virtual machines deployed to the web and data tiers are configured in an availability set, and SQL Server instances are configured in an Always On availability group for high availability.
 Virtual machines are domain-joined, and Active Directory group policies are used to enforce security and compliance configurations at the operating system level.

 The entire solution is built upon Azure Storage which customers configure from the Azure portal.
 Azure Storage encrypts all data with Storage Service Encryption to maintain confidentiality of data at rest.
-Geographic Redundant Storage ensures that an adverse event at the customer's primary data center will not result in a loss of data, as a second copy will be stored in a separate location hundreds of miles away.
+Geographic redundant storage ensures that data will be replicated to a secondary datacenter hundreds of miles away and again stored as three copies within that datacenter, preventing an adverse event at the customer's primary data center from resulting in a loss of data.

 For enhanced security, all resources in this solution are managed as a resource group through Azure Resource Manager.
-Azure Active Directory role-based access control is used for controlling access to deployed resources and keys in Azure Key Vault.
+Azure Active Directory role-based access control is used for controlling access to deployed resources, including their keys in Azure Key Vault.
 System health is monitored through Azure Monitor.
 Customers configure both monitoring services to capture logs and display system health in a single, easily navigable dashboard.

 A management bastion host provides a secure connection for administrators to access deployed resources. **Microsoft recommends configuring a VPN or ExpressRoute connection for management and data import into the reference architecture subnet.**